MineWarz/AK-Legislature/Statutes/Constitution.md

 ### Section 2 - Voting
 1. All legislation must pass both Councils with an absolute majority and be approved by the Grandmaster.
 2. The Grandmaster has the power to veto all legislation either Council passes.
-Both Councils have the power to bypass a veto with two-thirds absolute majority of both Councils voting in favor of the legislation.
+Both Councils have the power to bypass a veto with two thirds absolute majority of both Councils voting in favor of the legislation.

 ## Article 5 - The Battalions